-Samsung Galaxy S III headed to Boost Mobile and Virgin Mobile in JuneAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy S III headed to Boost Mobile and Virgin Mobile in JuneAlex Wagner - Editorial Director of News and Content

 Sprint announced this morning that its Boost Mobile and Virgin Mobile prepaid brands will soon begin offering the Samsung Galaxy S III.
 The handset will be hitting both Boost and Virgin in June with 4G LTE connectivity in tow, giving buyers access to Sprint LTE coverage in the 88 markets where the service is currently available.
 Pricing for the Boost and Virgin Galaxy S III models will be announced at a later date.
 We do have the spec details for the two units, though, and they're (unsurprisingly) fairly similar to the Galaxy S IIIs that are available on several other U.S. carriers: